etuong/strapi-blogging-server/README.md

+# Strapi Server for Blogging
+I wanted to experiment with a headless CMS.
+I love the idea of Wordpress to easily create blogs.
+Traditionally, we have CMS like Wordpress that requires a database to store content and there's also a presentation layer of template files that mix HTML with template tags.
+In this type of architecture, the frontend and backend are tighly coupled.
+Both the content and how it’s presented are part of the same code base (aka monolithic architecture).
+This repo was bootstrapped with Strapi's starter project and tailored to my needs.

+This [server](https://ethan-strapi.herokuapp.com/admin) works in conjunction with my [client repo](https://github.com/etuong/headless-cms-blog).
+You can create content and consume it on the client.

 # 🚀 Getting started with Strapi

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/developer-docs/latest/developer-resources/cli/CLI.html) (CLI) which lets you scaffold and manage your project in seconds.